tagline: From openSUSE

 - Add your language to the table of localization teams.
 Also fill out the fields about the language coordinator (the coordinator is a person with Subversion access) and the location of your project pages, see Language Project Page.

 - Start with localization.
-If you are not familiar with the open source localization process, usage of the SVN, and PO files; read Starting Work before you begin.
+If you are not familiar with the open source localization process and PO files; read Starting Work before you begin.

 Joining an Existing Team